 Graff Faucets is a subsidiary of Meridian International Group, Inc., a family of related companies involved in metalworking and finishing.

-It sells high-quality Faucets manufactured in Poland.
+It sells high-quality faucets manufactured in Poland.

 A quiet company, Graff rarely advertises but simply makes exceptional products and waits for the world to notice.